This Article Is About Ways Of Boosting Credit Before Applying For Mortgage

 There are minimum credit score requirements to qualify for home loan programs:

-- FHA requires a minimum credit score of 580 to qualify for 3.5% down payment home purchase loans
+- HUD, the parent of FHA, requires a minimum credit score of 580 to qualify for 3.5% down payment home purchase loans

 - Borrowers with credit scores under 500 and 579 are eligible for FHA Home Loans with a 10% down payment